kristen149/FAUdata-enginnering-project/project/project-plan.md

 16. Disability-Adjusted Life Years (DALYs) due to Non-Communicable diseases

-### Datasource3: Southeast Asian Disaster Risk
+### Datasource 3: Southeast Asian Disaster Risk
 * Metadata URL: https://data.humdata.org/dataset/worldriskindex?
 * Data URL: https://data.humdata.org/dataset/1efb6ee7-051a-440f-a2cf-e652fecccf73/resource/3a2320fa-41b4-4dda-a847-3f397d865378/download/worldriskindex-trend.csv
 * Data Type: CSV
 * License: [Creative Commons Attribution International](https://data.humdata.org/faqs/licenses)

 #### Data overview:
- The dataset conceptually combines the exposure to extreme natural hazards with the societal vulnerability of individual countries.
+ The dataset conceptually combines the exposure to extreme weather events with the societal vulnerability of individual countries.
 The exposure analysis takes into account earthquakes, cyclones, floods, droughts, and climate-induced sea-level rise.
 Societal vulnerability is divided into susceptibility to extreme natural events, lack of coping capacities, and lack of adaptive capacities.
 All components of the index are scaled from 0 to 100.
 A higher score on the WorldRiskIndex signifies a greater national disaster risk.

 The dataset includes 11 years data of multiple countries with the following attributes: